-Corpo orate Go vernance Recommendation Followed Princ iple 1: L ay solid foundations for management and oversight 1.1 A listed entity should disclose: Yes (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
-1.2 2 A listed entity should: Yes (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-1.3 entity should have a written agreement with each director and senior executive setting out ms of their appointment.
-Yes 1.4 mpany secretary of a listed entity should be accountable directly to the board, through the on all matters to do with the proper functioning of the board.
-Yes 1.5 A listed entity should: No - see (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; commenta in Section 8 above (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
-1.6 A listed entity should: Partly - see (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and commental in Section 8 above (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
-1.7 A listed entity should: Partly - see (a) have and disclose a process for periodically evaluating the performance of its senior executives; and in Section 8 above (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+orpo orate Governance Recommendation Followed rinc iple 1: Lay solid foundations for management and oversight 1.1 A listed entity should disclose: Yes (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
+1.2 A listed entity should: Yes (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
+Yes 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+Yes 1.5 A listed entity should: Partly - see (a) have and disclose a diversity policy; commentary Section 8 abo (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+If the entity was in the S&P / ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
+1.6 A listed entity should: Partly - see (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and commentary Section 8 abo (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+1.7 A listed entity should: Partly - see (a) have and disclose a process for periodically evaluating the performance of its senior executives; and commentary Section 8 abo (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.